Comparison

 Is switching from a spreadsheet to CuePoint difficult?

-Most halls complete setup in about 15 minutes: add your tables, configure rates, and invite staff.
-There is no data migration needed — CuePoint starts tracking from the moment you begin using it.
+Most halls complete setup in about 15 minutes: add your tables, set rates, and invite staff.
+There is no data migration needed.
+CuePoint starts tracking from the moment you begin using it.
 Your spreadsheet history remains available for reference.

-Replace the spreadsheet — track tables in real time
+Replace the spreadsheet and track tables in real time

 Free plan available.
 No credit card required.
 Set up in 15 minutes.